 Our Analysis and Test Results

 The Keen Targhee III is perhaps the most stable shoe-like sandal in the lineup.
-Based on the design of popular Keen boots, the tread and the footbed of this sandal remind us of a boot without the upper material.
+Based on the design of popular Keen boots, this sandal's tread and footbed remind us of a boot without the upper material.
 Keen brought the best of both worlds together in this sandal, including the freedom of open-toed footwear and the support and traction of boots.

-The sandal's sole consists of a rubber tread and a thick medium density foam with a thin multi-texture footbed.
-The foam is rather firm and not as plush as other models.
+The sandal's sole consists of a rubber tread and a thick, medium-density foam with a thin multi-texture footbed.
+The foam is relatively firm and not as plush as other models.
 However, the shape and structure of the sandal make it quite comfortable.
-Those with flatter feet may find these sandals less comfortable and may require a longer break-in period.
+Those with flatter feet may find these sandals less comfortable and require a more extended break-in period.

 Keen utilizes multi-directional tread on the sole of the Targhee III.
 Specifically designed to handle a variety of terrains and built with hiking in mind, Keen uses their AllTerain rubber composite for the sole.

-The end result is a sandal just as capable on dry land as it is on wet terrain.
+The result is a sandal just as capable on dry land as wet terrain.
 The performance across stream crossings and on wet logs was superb, only slipping on slimy rocks, where the tread and rubber can only do so much.
 The traction provided with the Targhee III can be relied upon with confidence over anything you may throw at them.

-The ease of adjustments for Targhee III is about as simple and convenient as it gets.
-All three straps create a comfortable fit secured by velcro.
-While the straps are adjustable at the heel, ankle, and forefoot, the footbed takes time to break-in, and the contouring may be too aggressive for some.
+The ease of adjustments for Targhee III is about as convenient and straightforward as it gets.
+All three straps create a comfortable fit secured by Velcro.
+While the straps are adjustable at the heel, ankle, and forefoot, the footbed takes time to break in, and the contouring may be too aggressive for some.

 — Jacob Clark